 - Garlic – packed full of health benefits such as lowering blood pressure and cholesterol levels, boosting immunity, and reducing the length of illness.

-Let Colitis Dietitians help you to manage your Microscopic Colitis
+Let IBD Dietitians help you to manage your Microscopic Colitis

 The most important step to take if you suffer from Microscopic Colitis is to remember progress isn’t linear!
 Medications and nutrition changes can take time- and even if it doesn’t feel like it’s working- it doesn’t mean it isn’t.